What's New in Xcode 9

 Added wide gamut app icons.

-Added a larger iOS marketing to the App Icon set.
+Added a larger iOS marketing icon to the App Icon set.

 Added option to preserve image vector data for matching Dynamic Type scaling.